 - Not having a structured plan

-Your home gym doesn’t need to be perfect, it just needs to work for you.
+If, you’re planning a home gym, the home gym setup guide UK, is exactly what you need.
+But remember setup doesn’t need to be perfect, it just needs to work for you.

 Start simple: